betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 For more information, see [PR 12978](https://github.com/betaflight/betaflight/pull/12978)

+This feature is included with `RACE_PRO` option.

 Thanks to: limonspb

-### 16.4 Pre-arm Spec Race settings OSD build option
+### 16.5 Pre-arm Spec Race settings OSD build option

 This is a custom build option which adds a special "prearm" OSD screen for racers, particularly spec class racers, where both pilot and race organisers can verify the settings.